Our customers have been hired at: *Foot Note

 How do I create a plain text resume or document?

-If you’re using a PC, go to your desktop screen, right-click your mouse, and select New > Text Document.
-A blank text document will open up for you, ready for input.
+If you’re using a PC, right-click on your desktop, select New > Text Document, and a blank text file will open, ready for you to start typing your resume.

-How do I make a plain text resume in Word?
+How do I convert my resume to plain text in Word?

 What’s the difference between plain text and “rich” text?